Get Started

 - Irregular sleeping patterns, such as insomnia or oversleeping

-- Lack of energy and fatigue
+- Fatigue or lack of energy

-- Lowered self-esteem
+- Low self-esteem

 - Feeling sad and hopeless

-- The depression symptoms cannot be better explained by another mental illness, by a medical condition, or by substance abuse
+- The depression symptoms cannot be better explained by another mental illness, by a medical condition, or by substance abuse.

-The signs & symptoms of High-Functioning Depression
+The signs and symptoms of high-functioning depression

 - Loss of interest in daily activities

-- Sadness, emptiness or feeling down
+- Sadness, emptiness, or feeling down

 - Hopelessness